anushaporeddy030697/student_internship_management/README.md

 02-15-2023

 -->  Admin can clearly visible all the messages send by the student if we are admin we can see the messages using drift.

+-->  Discussed with the client that we have to deploy our project in the cloud so we are trying to use cyclic hosting website , so we have to do some research on this website.

 </a></p>